Tuition Waiver Benefit FAQ

 When can I use my nine credit hours per year?

-All campuses offer the Faculty/Staff Tuition Waiver Benefit for Fall, Spring and Summer semesters as well as Maymester, summer sessions and Winterim.
+All campuses offer the Faculty/Staff Tuition Assistance Benefit for Fall, Spring and Summer semesters as well as Maymester, summer sessions and Winterim.
 Credits do not roll over but refresh each fall (the beginning of the academic year).

 Can I split my nine credits over different semesters?